MetaMask/metamask-docs/snaps/reference/permissions.md

 If you specify `allowedOrigins`, you should not specify `dapps` or `snaps`.
 :::

+If you want to grant a website or Snap an automatic connection to your Snap, skipping the need for users to confirm a connection, you can use [`initialConnections`](#initial-connections).

 ### `endowment:transaction-insight`

 To provide [transaction insights](../features/transaction-insights.md) before a user signs a